Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-**Task 1:**
+1.

-Assume that we define x, y, and z to refer to int values.
+   * Assume that we define x, y, and z to refer to int values.
 Write an expression that computes whether...
       * ...x is odd;
       * ...x is a multiple of 20 (e.g., 20, 40, 60, ...).

-Assume that zero is a positive number.
+    * Assume that zero is a positive number.
 Write an expression that computes whether...
       * ...x and y are both positive;
       * ...x and y have the same sign (both are positive or both are negative);
       * ...x and y have different signs (one is positive and one is negative).

-Write an expression that computes whether...
+   * Write an expression that computes whether...
      * ...all three names (x, y, and z) are bound to equal values;
      * ...all three names (x, y, and z) are bound to different values (none the same);
      * ...two variables store the same value, but the third one is different.

-**Task 2:**
+2.

-Assume that we specify two points in space by definint the x and y coordinate of each using x1, y1, x2, and y2 all which are float.
+   * Assume that we specify two points in space by definint the x and y coordinate of each using x1, y1, x2, and y2 all which are float.
 Write an expression that computes...
      * ...the distance between these points;
      * ...the slope of the line from the first point to the second;
      * ...whether both points lie on the same line from the origin;
      * ...whether the first point is above the second;
      * ...what quadrant the first point lies in (1st, 2nd, 3rd, or 4th);
      * ...whether the two points lie in the same quadrant.
 </details>

 ### **Practice 3**